PolMine/polmineR/README.md

 ##### Installing precompiled binary of rcqp from the PolMine server

-The easiest way to get rcqp for Mac is install a precompiled binary that is available at the PolMine server:
+The easiest way to get rcqp for Mac is install a precompiled binary that is available at the PolMine server.
+The precompiled package includes the C library 'rcqp.so' and compilations of all dependencies.

 ``` r
 install.packages(